The NSNDP is led by Leader Claudia Chender and Party President Carol Ferguson.

-50+ Accomplishments from the NDP’s first 4 years
+50+ Accomplishments from our NDP’s first government.

 Providing better care sooner